Solidity vs FunC

 .
 It represents that a function doesn’t return any value or has no arguments.

 Currently, FunC does not support defining custom types.
-Read more about types in Statements page.
+Read more about types in the Statements page.

 Declaring and using variables